moradiyaaman/JobPortal/README.md

 ## Features

 ### Job seekers
-- Account registration, login, and profile management with resume upload (PDF/DOC/DOCX, max 5 MB)
-- Browse and filter jobs by keyword, country, job type, and recency
-- View detailed job descriptions and apply with one click (prevents duplicate applications)
-- Track submitted applications with a timeline view
-- Contact administrators through the built-in inquiry form

 ### Administrators
-- Secure admin area with dashboard metrics (jobs, applications, users, messages)
-- Create, edit, and delete job listings with optional logo upload (PNG/JPG/SVG)
-- Inspect applicants per job and download their resumes
-- Review every application across the portal and jump to the public job listing
-- Respond to contact messages from job seekers

 ### Cross-cutting
-- ASP.NET Core Identity with SQL Server persistence
-- Seeded admin account and sample jobs for quick evaluation
-- Minimal, responsive UI themed around a light, spacious design across public and admin pages

 ## Getting started

 ### Prerequisites
-- [.NET SDK 6.0 or later](https://dotnet.microsoft.com/download).
-The project targets **.NET Core 3.1**, which is out of support; use the .NET 6+ SDK to build and run locally.
-- SQL Server LocalDB (installed with Visual Studio) or update the connection string to point to another SQL Server instance.

 ### Configure and run
 1. Restore packages and build: